zentyal/zentyal/docs/en/user/dns.rst

      table will drop down where hostnames, mail servers for the domain and the domain address itself can be added.
-In :guilabel:`Hostnames` do the same by adding the hostname and its associated
+In :guilabel:`Hostnames` do the same by adding the host name and its associated
      IP address.

 #. **Action:**